amaiya/ktrain/README.md

 ### Overview

-*ktrain* is a lightweight wrapper for the deep learning library [TensorFlow Keras](https://www.tensorflow.org/guide/keras/overview) (and other libraries) to help build, train, and deploy neural networks.
+*ktrain* is a lightweight wrapper for the deep learning library [TensorFlow Keras](https://www.tensorflow.org/guide/keras/overview) (and other libraries) to help build, train, and deploy neural networks and other machine learning models.
 With only a few lines of code, ktrain allows you to easily and quickly:

 - employ fast, accurate, and easy-to-use pre-canned models for  `text`, `vision`, and `graph` data:
   - `text` data: